- Full version...** — Opens the Get full version dialog. This dialog has three buttons:

 - Save as...* — Lets the user select a new or existing target file using the standard file save dialog.
 The current game is stored to the file.
 This application always stores only one game into a single file.
 If the target file exists then its content is overwritten.

-- White — Chooses who controls the white side.
+- White — Chooses who controls the White pieces.
 Selecting an item resets the current move time.

-- Black — Chooses who controls the black side.
+- Black — Chooses who controls the Black pieces.
 Selecting an item resets the current move time.

-- Swap sides — Swaps the sides.
+- Flip board and swap sides — Swaps the sides.
 The chessboard is rotated by 180 degrees and the players swap the control of the colors.

 The skill level is set for Computer (opponent) and Coach separately.
 Computer is the AI that starts the game at the top of the chessboard.
 Coach is the AI that starts the game at the bottom of the chessboard and also provides advice for either side when requested via the Coach menu.